-Years 3 to 6 have a daily Literacy lesson, delivered with the support of the Read Write Inc. Literacy and Language scheme of work.
-It has been designed in line with the National Curriculum guidance and uses a range of carefully selected stories, plays, poems and non-fiction texts by leading children’s authors, which are stimulating and challenging as well as being accessible to children at the required level.
+Years 3 to 6 have a daily Literacy lesson.
+Our curriculum has been designed in line with the National Curriculum guidance and uses a range of carefully selected stories, plays, poems and non-fiction texts by leading children’s authors, which are stimulating and challenging as well as being accessible to children at the required level.
 Each unit of work focuses on a different study text and the linked activities provide opportunities for children to develop their reading comprehension and writing composition skills, grammar and vocabulary knowledge, critical thinking and use of spoken language.

 The writing skills that are taught specifically in their Literacy sessions are then applied to other lessons across the curriculum, giving children more chances to write for different purposes and in different contexts.
 For example, subjects such as Science and Maths provide children with excellent opportunities to use technical vocabulary specific to those subjects and often present writing challenges as they are required to explain mathematical or scientific concepts coherently.